itamar-sh/itamar-sh/README.md

 I am a 25 y.o.
 Developer from Jerusalem, Israel.

 - _Computer Science_ student at the _Hebrew University, Jerusalem_.
-- Passionate about innovation, technology and the cutting edge.
+- Passionate about innovation and new technologies, this is great way to make the world a better place.
 - Driven by a thirst for knowledge.
 I always aim as high as possible.

 ---